 So that old rag…

-It’s soiled in the weight of life’s disappointments and oh, how they smell of rotting defeat.
-It can choke us, if we choose to shove it further down so deep it reaches and takes hold of our hearts.
+It’s soiled in the weight of life’s disappointments and oh, how they smell of rotting despair.
+That rancid rag can choke us if we choose to shove it further down so deep it reaches and takes hold of our hearts.
 It can suffocate the very life out of us if we let it.

 I can thankfully still breathe, but I am chewing on some mighty tarnished threads these days.

-So while gnawing ferociously on one giant bite of this nastiness, I head off to get an MRI on my ankle.
+So while gnawing ferociously on one giant bite of this rag, I head off to get an MRI on my ankle.
 I sprained it earlier this summer, and it never healed.
 How do you ask?

 While visiting my sister’s beautiful home, we played a good ol’ game of t-ball out on her front lawn.
 It was the perfect summer day for a game and the perfect players chosen for such a thing… us and our kids.
-I carefully plotted around all the divots in the yard using additional orange cones so I wouldn’t “Sprain my ankle” and as I was running into first base off a great hit (can’t really remember the hit, but I need some kind of redeeming grace here) my foot caught one of the undetected divots and I went down.
+I carefully plotted around all the divots in the yard using an assortment of orange cones so I wouldn’t sprain my ankle and as I was running into first base off a great hit (I can’t really remember the hit, but I need some kind of redeeming grace here) my foot caught one of the undetected divots and I went down.

 Well played, irony.

 So, after months of sharp pains, pulsating aches, and lingering pinches I finally went to the doctor who wanted to assess the damage, hence the MRI.

 While driving to this inconvenient and irritating medical appointment, that would incur an expense we didn’t have the funds to pay, I was officially gagging on that rag after receiving more really bad news.

 Getting comfy on the cold, hard, unforgiving MRI bed, I put my headphones on to listen to my chosen playlist they nicely offered me to drown out the blasting sound and distract me from the discomfort of this entire situation.

-And as the thundering assault of sound began and the waves of reverberation startled my heavy heart, something entirely profound gripped my rag and tore it out- leaving me to gasp and inhale freshly formed air…
+And as the thundering assault of drums began and the waves of reverberation startled my heavy heart, something entirely profound gripped my rag and tore it out- leaving me to gasp and inhale freshly formed air…